Blog

 These are the main reasons companies go for SDKs:

 • Decreased time-to-market.
 This is the primary selling point of such products.
-Instead of spending months on building everything from the ground up, the developers can quickly integrate an SDK and launch the app sooner.
+Instead of spending months on building everything from the ground up, the developers can quickly integrate a camera SDK and launch the app sooner.

 • Lower initial investment.
 Video editing SDKs are typically subscription-based or have a similar monetization model.
 A monthly or even yearly installment is much lower than the salary and overhead expenses needed to sustain a large development team.